michaldziuba03/scripts/README.md

 - can be run from any place on your system - it shouldn't result with output files in your current directory

 ### Install Nerd Fonts
 Nerd fonts are essential part of my every Linux setup.
-They I required by many fancy configs for shell or text editors.
+They are required by many fancy configs for shell or text editors.
 Script just install my favourite nerd fonts.

 ### Install Neovim
 Neovim is just Vim but better.
 I like to use Neovim for Rust programming, Shell scripting and editing configs on my system.
 I use this script only for distros with outdated neovim version in repository (Ubuntu, Debian).
 On Arch based distros I install neovim just with `pacman`.